 Capital gains tax applies when an investment is sold for more than its original purchase price.
 Typically, you might think about capital gains tax in terms of selling stocks or other securities you hold inside your investment portfolio.
 So if you bought a stock for $2 per share and sold it for $5 per share, you’d owe capital gains on the $3 in profit you realized from the sale.

-The IRS taxes capital gains differently, depending on how long you hold the underlying asset.
+Capital gains are taxed differently, depending on how long you hold the underlying asset.
 The short-term capital gains tax rate applies to investments or assets you hold for less than one year.
 The long-term capital gains tax rate applies to investments or assets you hold longer than one year.

 Capital gains tax generally applies when you sell an investment or asset for more than what you paid for it.
 The short-term capital gains tax rate is whatever your normal income tax rate is and it applies to investments you hold for less than one year.